briancaffey/django-step-by-step/vuepress-docs/docs/deploy/overview/README.md

 There are some variations in how the application is deployed across the different deployment targets.

 - How and where to run Django management commands (migrations)
-- Frontend applicaiton hosting (nginx, S3, CDN)
+- Frontend application hosting (nginx, S3, CDN)
 - Static files (collectstatic, nginx, S3, CDN)
 - Media files (images, videos, etc)
 - Domain and subdomains for the application (this is very important)